 If all that sounds far too strenuous, there is plenty to keep all the family occupied in both winter and summer in St Gervais.
 If you’re in St Gervais to ski, you will love the range of pistes on offer.

 The main uplift and ski pass office is at the St Gervais-Bettex bubble lift, where there is a free car park and regular navettes through town to take you there.
 You can also access the slopes from the St Nicolas de Veroce area and halfway up the slopes at Bettex itself.

 Once you’re up there, the Saint Gervais pistes are linked directly to the pistes of Megeve, so there’s plenty to explore, all with plenty of viewpoints to take in the breathtaking vistas of the Mont Blanc.

 There’s a good choice of mountain restaurants, from rustic to self-service and there’s even La Folie Douce.
 Once again, Megève might claim it, but this famous apres-ski bar and restaurant actually sits in St Gervais, at Mont Joux, so you can party on the pistes too.

-In summer it’s all about the great outdoors and mountain sports.
+In summer it’s all about the great outdoors and mountain sports in St Gervais.
 If you’re a road biker, there are some fabulous routes that traverse St Gervais.
 Mountain bikers are well looked after too, with a good selection of trails with easy access via lifts.

 The lifts also carry hikers and walkers up and down the mountains, where you can visit farms and buy the tastiest cheeses and other fresh goodies direct from the producers on your summertime walks and hikes.